DIY wood block snowman

 When wood is thrown into dumpsters, there is also other building debris thrown in as well, such as nails, insulation, metal and other items that can cause injury.
 Asking ahead of time is always best.
 I know a local builder that will leave the wood by the curb and not throw it in the dumpster.
 This makes it easy to pick up and keeps anyone from entering the building site.

-Contact building retails stores.
+Contact building retail stores.

 Stores like Home Depot, Lowes and Cashway have cutting services.
 They often cut wood for people.
 Sometimes people do not want the leftover pieces and it is tossed out.
 At a local building center in my area, you can sometimes purchase bulk bags of wood pieces for a reduced price